Xahau/hooks-rs/README.md

 - Using the debug stream in combination with `trace` API will be helpful.
 The debug stream is in the format of `wss://xahau-test.net/debugstream/{r-address}`.
 For example, wss://xahau-test.net/debugstream/rBDwqnirUMhMaYwzGCP1wqju51crjcBCVf.

+## Rust nightly version

+Due to an upstream dependency `wasm-bindgen-test` not being up to date with the latest Rust nightly, the Rust toolchain version must not go higher than `nightly-2024-10-17`.

 ## Credits

 - This is a fork of [otov4its/xrpl-hooks](https://github.com/otov4its/xrpl-hooks) which has been unmaintained for a long time.